Frederick Trump: Later life and death

 In 1908, Trump bought real estate on Jamaica Avenue in Woodhaven.
 Two years later, he moved his family into the building on the land, renting out several rooms.
 He also worked as a hotel manager at the Medallion Hotel on 6th Avenue and 23rd Street.
 Trump intended to continue buying more land, but during World War I he kept a low profile because of the pervasive anti-German sentiment in the US due to the war.
 German-born citizens came under suspicion.

-According to Trump family biographer Gwenda Blair, "on May 29, 1918, while walking with his son Fred, Trump suddenly felt extremely sick and was rushed to bed.
+According to the Trump family biographer Gwenda Blair, "on May 29, 1918, while walking with his son Fred, Trump suddenly felt extremely sick and was rushed to bed.
 The next day, he was dead.
 What was first diagnosed as pneumonia turned out to be one of the early cases of the Spanish flu."
 Contrarily, according to his death certificate, Trump had been attended by a doctor since May 23, 1918, and died on the morning of May 30 from pneumonia and, secondarily, nephritis.

-Sources differ on the size of Trump’s estate: Gwenda Blair states that his net holdings included a 2-story, 7-room home in Queens; 5 vacant lots; $4,000 in savings; $3,600 in stocks; and 14 mortgages, placing his net worth at $31,359 ($), while his great-granddaughter Mary L. Trump placed it at the equivalent of $300,000 in 2021.
-Trump’s wife and son Fred continued his real estate projects under the name Elizabeth Trump & Son.
+Sources differ on the size of Trump's estate: Gwenda Blair states that his net holdings included a 2-story, 7-room home in Queens; 5 vacant lots; $4,000 in savings; $3,600 in stocks; and 14 mortgages, placing his net worth at $31,359 ($), while his great-granddaughter Mary L. Trump placed it at the equivalent of $300,000 in 2021.
+Trump's wife and son Fred continued his real estate projects under the name Elizabeth Trump & Son.